-Events limited to Pony competitors are designated with a "P" and level 1 and or 2 level: "L-Long" or "S-Short".
+Events limited to Pony competitors are designated with a "P" level 1 or 2: "L-Long" or "S-Short".
 These events are only reserved for pony riders according to age limitation.

 - a) CCIP1 Introductory level - b) CCIP2 Experienced level

 The Pony European Championship will be held at the CCIP2 star level.